 Short answer: Yes.

-Long answer: It is very much possible to be a streamer and still have a full-time (or part-time) job!
-Many new streamers and even veteran small streamers seem to struggle the idea about how they can do all of this.
-But here’s the secret:
+Long answer: It is very much possible to be a streamer and still have a full-time (or part-time) job to support you financially.

 If you’re able to make time to watch Netflix, scroll on social media (Instagram, Twitter, or Tumblr), play a sport, or work out, then you can make time to stream.

-It’s just like any other hobby that requires skill, so it takes time to practice and to build it into a habit.
+It’s just like any other hobby that requires skill, but it takes time to practice and to build it into a habit.